vtex-apps/product-kit/README.md

 # VTEX Product Kit

 ## Description
-The VTEX product kit app is ... and this app is used by Dreamstore product.
+The VTEX product kit app shows two or more products as a kit.
+Usually these products are sold together and offer a discount.
+This app is used by Dreamstore product.

 :loudspeaker: **Disclaimer:** Don't fork this project, use, contribute, or open issue with your feature request.